binarynonsense/bn-blog/_posts/2016-02-17-micro-review-american-truck-pc.md

 ---

-If you like <a href="http://blog.binarynonsense.com/2016/01/10/micro-review-euro-truck-2-pc/">Euro Truck Simulator 2</a> you'll enjoy this one too.
+<p>If you like <a href="http://blog.binarynonsense.com/2016/01/10/micro-review-euro-truck-2-pc/">Euro Truck Simulator 2</a> you'll enjoy this one too.
 Same gameplay and similar graphics but in a very different environment with bigger and better looking cities.
 The map is a little small right now (there will be DLCs to expand it) and there are only three models of trucks to buy at this moment (they just added a new one), but the game is quite cheap for the hours and hours of entertaining it provides.
-I love driving through Nevada's desert roads at night...
+I love driving through Nevada's desert roads at night...<p>

 ![screenshot]({{ site.baseurl }}/images/posts/americantruck_01.jpg)

 ![screenshot]({{ site.baseurl }}/images/posts/americantruck_02.jpg)

 <p>More info: <a href="https://en.wikipedia.org/wiki/American_Truck_Simulator">https://en.wikipedia.org/wiki/American_Truck_Simulator</a><p>